ukparliament/weeknotes.data-search/2018/21/index.md

 ### Data toolkit

-Wojciech's been busy creating improved data entry mechanisms for procedural data using.
+Wojciech's been busy creating improved data entry mechanisms for procedural data.
 Mike has helped out with testing and sharing with team:Anya who are laboriously entering data in preparation for launch of the thing formerly known as SI tracker.
 Applause team:Anya.

 ### On searching and indeed indexing